Sreyeesh/folderStructureApp-frontEnd/README.md

 To use the script, simply run it using Python.

+How to run the app :

+python frontEndFileCreator.py -h

+python frontEndFileCreator.py -index  fooBar/ python frontEndFileCreator.py  -css  fooBar/ python frontEndFileCreator.py  -JS   fooBar/

+The commands above wil help create the  folder structure for the project and  open  indidivudal files.

 I hope this helps!
 Let me know if you have any questions or if you need further assistance.